 We stopped in Wilmington, North Carolina and I saw the first of many refineries from the business end.
 Endless lights, a jungle of superstructures and pipes belching flames.
 The smell became part of my clothing.
 After a while I didn’t notice.

 When we turned west past the Dry Tortugas and into the Gulf the sea changed; it became completely docile, a lake on tranquilizers.
 There was no wind, no waves.
 There was no movement except for the path the ship cut through the water.

 At night the Gulf seemed like glass: a perfect mirror for the stars.
 We spent airless and mostly sleepless nights in hammocks on deck, hoping for a breeze and that the horn on the smokestack didn’t suddenly blow.
 It did.

 On the ship nothing mattered but how hard and well you worked.
 Get the job done, don’t let anyone down.

 Rust was everywhere.
 From 8 to 8 every day, rust was me.
 I banged away at it and the sound reverberated around the hull and back again, a percussive rhythm with the deep hum of the turning drive shaft in the background.
 It was hot, repetitive work as well as noisy and not a little dangerous.
 I could have refused the overtime but I would have been the odd man out.
-I had no intention of being frowned on by the crew.
+I had no intention of being the odd man out.

-Day by day the crew got richer on paper.
-There was no place to spend their increasing pay.
+Day by day the crew got richer and richer, on paper.
+There was no place to spend their increasing wealth.
 No Amazon to surf.
 No online porn.
 Some waited for the first port of call, sometimes the first bar, sometimes the first woman, to become broke again.
 Most had arranged for some money to be held back for their families so they couldn’t blow it all.

 Work, eat, sleep; there was not much else to do.
 At the end of the day you climbed into your bunk and collapsed.